The Bankrate promise

 To start you must report any transactions first on Form 8949 and then transfer the info to Schedule D. On Form 8949 you’ll note when you bought the asset and when you sold it, as well as what it cost and what you sold it for.
 Your purchase and sales dates are critical because how long you hold the property determines its tax rate.

-However, if you held the property for 366 days or more, it’s considered a long-term asset and is eligible for a lower capital gains tax rate — 0 percent, 15 percent or 20 percent, depending upon your income level.
+However, if you held the property for more than a year, it’s considered a long-term asset and is eligible for a lower capital gains tax rate — 0 percent, 15 percent or 20 percent, depending upon your income level.
 Sales of long-term assets are reported in Part 2 of the form, which looks nearly identical to Part 1 above.

 Detail your transactions